 Not only will you be spending several weeks or months working with your remodeling contractor to develop a design for your custom improvement project, but they also will be responsible for executing the plans and overseeing the crew while they’re working inside your home in Gainesville or the surrounding area.
 It’s important to find a remodeling company that is reliable, trustworthy, and capable of capturing your vision and answering all of your questions, as well as creating a space that you can stay in for years.

 What to Ask a Contractor When Remodeling in Gainesville

 Whenever you hire a new company for a major project, there’s a bit of uncertainty and risk involved.
 It’s impossible to fully know how they will perform and whether you will have a positive experience.
 However, there are steps you can take when looking for a remodeling contractor in Alachua County to properly vet your options and narrow down the field.
-It helps to do a bit of preliminary research on each prospective home remodeler, which involves looking at their website and social media, reading reviews and testimonials, and checking the status of their builders license with the state.
+It helps to do a bit of preliminary research on each prospective home remodeler, which involves looking at their website and social media, reading reviews and testimonials, and checking the status of their builders' license with the state.

-Before signing a contractor, you should also sit down with the general contractor or project manager from the company you want to hire.
+Before signing a contract, you should also sit down with the general contractor or project manager from the company you want to hire.
 During this preliminary consultation, here are some of the questions to ask the contractor for your upcoming remodel in Gainesville:

 1. How long have you been in this business?

 One of the first questions to ask a builder before hiring them to remodel your Gainesville home is how long they’ve been in business.
 While you shouldn’t necessarily avoid working with a new company, there’s something to be said for experience and a strong professional reputation.
 If you are considering a relatively young remodeling firm, find out what experience the team members themselves bring to the table.
 You also should ask whether the company has operated under a different name, and if so, why the name was changed.